- Fall, Spring, Summer, Academic Year

-CIEE's Summer Chinese Studies Study Abroad Program in Nanjing, is designed as an opportunity to explore pressing social issues in contemporary China.
+There is also a summer option at Nanjing, and you can find more out about the summer program here: CIEE's Summer Chinese Studies Study Abroad Program.
+The basics, however, are that it is designed as an opportunity to explore pressing social issues in contemporary China.
 It also helps you develop basic Mandarin skills and allows you to immerse yourself in local culture through field trips, activities, and community engagement.
 There are two sessions of this program, so you can choose either early or late summer!

 Fall Semester is from late August to mid December

 Spring Semester is from late February to mid June